-6. The current context of migration involving a global pushback against human rights, political instability, weak democracies and military use of power puts indigenous migrants in a particularly vulnerable situation.
-The negative impact of authoritarian populism on migration, as well as sovereignty and national security narratives, as a pretext against migration and migrants, facilitates and sometimes even promotes an anti-indigenous rhetoric, even in States hitherto sympathetic.
-A rights-based approach to migration and its positive impact of enriching societies is not part of that rhetoric.5 Nor is an understanding of land and kinship, movement and relationship, based on indigenous views of the world.
+6. The current context of migration involving political instability, weak democracies and the military use of power puts indigenous migrants in a particularly vulnerable situation.
+The negative impact of authoritarian populism on migration, as well as sovereignty and national security narratives, as a pretext against migration and migrants, facilitates and sometimes even promotes policies that disadvantage indigenous peoples, even in States hitherto sympathetic.
+A more equitable and just approach would incorporate a human rights-based approach to the situation of migrants and examine current trends through the lens of indigenous peoples' worldviews and situations.5